Initiation factor

-Initiation factors are proteins that bind to the small subunit of the ribosome during the initiation of translation, a part of protein biosynthesis.
+In molecular biology, initiation factors are proteins that bind to the small subunit of the ribosome during the initiation of translation, a part of protein biosynthesis.

 Initiation factors can interact with repressors to slow down or prevent translation.
 They have the ability to interact with activators to help them start or increase the rate of translation.
 In bacteria, they are simply called IFs (i.e.., IF1, IF2, & IF3) and in eukaryotes they are known as eIFs (i.e.., eIF1, eIF2, eIF3).
-Translation initiation is sometimes described as three step process by which initiation factors help to carry out.
-First, the tRNA carrying a methionine amino acid binds to the small ribosome, then binds to the mRNA, and finally joining together with the large ribosome.
+Translation initiation is sometimes described as three step process which initiation factors help to carry out.
+First, the tRNA carrying a methionine amino acid binds to the small subunit of ribosome, then binds to the mRNA, and finally joins together with the large subunit of ribosome.
 The initiation factors that help with this process each have different roles and structures.

 Types

 The initiation factors are divided into three major groups by taxonomic domains.
 There are some homologies shared (click the domain names to see the domain-specific factors):